anon-blue/anon.blue/README.txt

                          I amyour                                     cc

-Foolish human,this is your computer,and I'm going ssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssss                            5y yuyuiyyyjyttr`rttjjjjjjjjjjjjjjnhhbbbbbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
+Foolish human,this is your computer,and I'm going to distory the world!
+ sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
+ssssssssssssssssssssssssssssssssssssssssssssssssss                            5y
+yuyuiyyyjyttr`rttjjjjjjjjjjjjjjnhhbbbbbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnHFSHKVBHJJNNNNNNNNNNN